What to do When You Can’t Afford Rent

 Most people have to pay for housing, whether it’s a mortgage or rent and that can get expensive, especially for people with no income.

-If you can’t afford your rent, there are a variety of organizations and resources that can help, not only with providing short and long-term rent relief, but also with information that will help keep a roof over your head.
+If you can’t afford your rent, there are a variety of organizations and resources that can help, not only with providing short and long-term rent relief, but also with information that will help keep a roof over your head and resolve problems with your landlord.

 COVID-19 Rental Assistance